ahmedamerworks/daily-tasks/README.md

 The goal was to create the app using React framework and style it minamally using CSS.

+!!!
+Currently, I am still figuring out how to optomize the live display of time and I ran into a few errors concerning the functions that display time in {App.js}

 # Live Demo

 [click here!](https://daily-task-ahmed.netlify.app/)